-Pişti (pronounced "pishti") is a popular Turkish card game, using a standard 52 card pack.
+Pişti (pronounced "pishti"), sometimes known as Pişpirik, is a popular Turkish card game, using a standard 52 card pack.
 It is normally played by four people in partnerships, partners sitting opposite.
 The direction of play is anticlockwise.

 Cards are played to a central pile, which can be captured by matching the previous card played or playing a jack.
 Points are scored for certain captured cards.
 The word "pişti", which means "cooked", describes a capture of a pile containing only one card, for which extra points are scored.

 The dealer shuffles and the player to dealer's left cuts the pack by lifting off a part of it and looks at the bottom card of the lifted part of the pack (which will become the bottom card of the pack when the cut is completed).
 If this card is a jack, the cutter looks at the next card and continues until a card is reached that is not a jack, and places that card where it will be the bottom card of the pack.

 The dealer completes the cut, deals the top four cards face down to the centre of the table, and then a packet of four cards to each player, beginning to dealer's right and ending with the dealer.
 The remaining stock of (undealt) cards is placed face down to one side; the bottom card (the one the cutter looked at, which is not a jack) is placed face up at right angles under the stock, so that its value can be seen by all.

 The dealer turns one card of the four in the centre of the table face up, to start the discard pile.
 If it is a jack, further cards are turned up until one is found that is not a jack.
 In the unlikely event that all four of the centre cards were jacks, there would have to be a redeal.

 The player to dealer's right begins, and the turn to play passes anticlockwise.
 A turn consists of playing one card from your hand face up on top of the discard pile.